ivan-tkatchev/tab/README.md

 * Designed for concise one-liner aggregation and manupulation of tabular text data.
 * Makes no compromises on performance; aims to be no slower than traditional old-school UNIX shell utilities whenever possible.
 * Feature-rich enough to support even very complex queries.
-(Also includes a complete set of mathematical operations.)
+(Also includes a good set of mathematical operations.)
 * Statically typed, type-inferred, declarative.
 * Portable: requires only a standards-compliant C++11 compiler and nothing else.